 - 2. is consistent with NSF and grantee policies; - 3. represents effective utilization of resources; and e.
-The grantee is responsible for ensuring that the Principal Investigator(s) (PI)1 and co-PIs receive a copy of the grant conditions, including: the award notice, the budget, these general terms and conditions, any special terms and conditions and any subsequent changes in the grant conditions.
-These grant conditions are made available to the grantee by NSF in electronic form
+The grantee is responsible for ensuring that the Principal Investigator (PI) and co-PIs receive a copy of the grant terms and conditions, including: the award notice, the budget, these general terms and conditions, any special terms and conditions and any subsequent changes in

-4. does not constitute a project change which requires NSF prior written approval (see Article8).
+4. does not constitute a project change which requires NSF prior written approval (see Article 8).